 DCP 291 Working Group Assessment

 The DCUSA Panel established a Working Group to assess DCP 291.
-This Working Group consists of DNO representatives and an Ofgem observer.
+This Working Group consists of DNO and Supplier representatives, an Ofgem observer and other interested parties.
 Meetings were held in open session and the minutes and papers of each meeting are available on the DCUSA website – www.dcusa.co.uk.

-DCP 291 was raised by Western Power Distribution and seeks to apply EDCM generation credits to all generators whether intermittent or non-intermittent, on the basis that a LRIC/FCP charge 1 exists.
+DCP 291 was raised by Western Power Distribution and seeks to apply EDCM generation credits to all generators, ifLRIC/FCP charge 1 is positive.

 In their 2012 decision letter relating to the application of credits to intermittent generators under the EDCM, Ofgem noted that they would not implement the suggested proposals set out by the DNOs as: ‘it could lead to demand customers paying for both partial credits and for network reinforcements.’